thorstenhuhn/launchbar-chrometabs/README.md

 $ make install
 ```

-The last step copies the extension files to LaunchBar's default action location `~/Library/Application Support/LaunchBar/Actions`.
+The last step copies the extension files to LaunchBar's default actions folder location `~/Library/Application Support/LaunchBar/Actions`.
 Alternatively you can doubleclick on the `ChromeTabs.lbaction` folder in _Finder_.

 ## Usage